wd-bootcamp/cohort-template/docs/bootcamp-info-en.md

 ## Zoom

-Our digital classroom is on Zoom.
+Our digital classroom is on [Zoom](https://learn.neuefische.de).

-- Use Reactions for non-verbal responses, such as agreeing, voting, asking for a break, "Please slow down," etc.
+- Use **Reactions** for non-verbal responses, such as agreeing, voting, asking for a break, "Please slow down," etc.
-- For exercises, there are breakout rooms, and everyone is randomly distributed.
+- For exercises, breakout rooms are used, and everyone is randomly distributed.